 Step Four: Reaping the Rewards

-And, as the picture to the left shows, Maggue was left in a much healthier financial state at the end of the day.
+And, as the picture to the left shows, Maggie was left in a much healthier financial state at the end of the day.
 She even got one user to send her $10.

-This screenshot alone shows she had six victims, with the men left disappointed by her, having hoped for something more clandestine to say the least, one presumes.
+This screenshot alone alone shows she had six victims, with the man left disappeared by her, having hoped for something more clandestine to say the least, one presumes.